Curriculum / ELA / 6th Grade / Unit 5: Fleeing Conflict: Refugee & The Unwanted / Lesson 13

 RL.6.3

-Explain how characters respond to and change as a result of specific plot events, and identify how their responses reveal their perspective.
+Explain how events in the plot impact characters and analyze how their responses reveal their perspective.

 RL.6.3RL.6.6

-Explain why Refugee can be considered a “coming-of-age” novel and describe how each of the three protagonists are changing as the text progresses.
+Explain why Refugee can be considered a coming-of-age novel and describe how each of the three protagonists changes as the text progresses.

 RL.6.3RL.6.5

-Explain how Gratz uses figurative language and imagery to help develop mood and meaning.
+Analyze how the author uses literary devices such as figurative language to develop mood and perspective.

-Explain how and why characters in Refugee respond to specific plot events, and how their responses reveal their perspective.
+Compare and contrast characters' responses to specific plot events and analyze how their responses reveal their perspectives.

-Describe how characters’ perspectives have changed by the end of the text and explain how Gratz makes connections between the book’s three protagonists.
+Analyze how the protagonists' perspectives have changed and explain how Gratz develops connections between their stories.

 RL.6.5RL.6.6